GanChuanYin/blog/docs/05.Vue/Vue3-Extra-Topics.md

 #### 5.1.3 Building Custom Elements with Vue

-The primary benefit of custom elements is that <font color=gree size=4>`they can be used with any framework, or even without a framework.
+The primary benefit of custom elements is that <font color=#3498db size=4>`they can be used with any framework, or even without a framework.
 This makes them ideal for distributing components where the end consumer may not be using the same frontend stack, or when you want to insulate the end application from the implementation details of the components it uses.`</font>

 defineCustomElement